Photography by: Alyssa Roper @alyssaroperphotography

 Artist Bio: (Abby Stiglets a/k/a Aby3)

 I was born in Fort Worth, Texas and moved to Edmond, Oklahoma to start high school.
 I graduated from the University of Central Oklahoma as an Art Major with a Minor is Psychology.
-I am now in my 30’s, married to my best friend and have 2 exuberant little girls.

 Currently, my focus has been greenery.
 I typically hate the outdoors.
 Though I understand nature is beautiful, I have never appreciated being in the middle of it.
 I love the view from a window.
 So surprisingly, I have been attracted to vines, leaves, and the patterns of nature in my most recent work.
 The different variations of green is what drew me in.
 Green is a much bolder color than I realized.
 I love it so much, I basically bury my subjects in it.